protolambda/go-libp2p-gossip-berlin/README.md

 And so there it starts; read up on libp2p knowledge, read the [Gossipsub spec](https://github.com/libp2p/specs/tree/master/pubsub/gossipsub) and then trial-and-error throughout the hackathon.
 I started late however, since I worked on other Eth 2 issues too.
 Thanks to @raulk for getting me up to speed to work on this so fast.

+Note that this is a hack, produced with a "see it work first" mindset, not a research paper.
+You are welcome to fork and improve the profiling.

 ## Approach